If we have a no-deal Brexit, it could affect air travel, driving abroad, pet passports and using your mobile phone. Find out what could happen.

 At the moment, your UK driving licence is valid in the EU if you drive there on holiday or for work.
 If you move to an EU country, you can exchange your UK driving licence for an EU one without having to resit your driving test.

 After March 29th, if we leave the EU without a deal:

 - Your UK driving licence will not be enough on its own to drive in the EU

 - You won’t be able to exchange your UK driving licence for another EU country’s one if you go to live there.

 If you want to drive in the EU after March 29th this year or hire a car, you’ll need at least one, and possibly two types of international driving permit.
 These currently cost £5.50 each.
 The type of permit you need will depend on the country/ies you’ll be driving in.
 The two types of driving permit are governed by different conventions:

 - International driving permit governed by the 1949 Geneva Convention on Road Traffic: lasts for 12 months and would be needed for Ireland, Malta, Spain and Cyprus.

 - International driving permit governed by the 1968 Vienna Convention on Road Traffic: lasts for three years (or until your driving licence expires, if that’s earlier).
 It would be needed in all the other EU countries, plus Norway and Switzerland.

-You can currently get the 1949 international driving permit from your Post Office.
-From 1st February 2019, 2,500 Post Offices in the UK will issue both types of driving permit.
+From 1st February 2019, 2,500 Post Offices in the UK have been issuing both types of driving permit.
 The driving permit needed for most of the EU (governed by the 1968 convention) will be post dated to start from March 29th.